-Our Opinion is not modified in respect this matter.
+Our opinion is not modified in respect of this matter.

-Responsibilities of Management and Those charged with Governance for Special Purpose Ind AS Financial Statements
+Responsibilities of Management and Those charged with Governance for Special Purpose Financial Statements

-Management is responsible for the preparation and presentation of these Special Purpose Ind AS Financial Statements in accordance with the basis stated in Note 2.1 to the Special Purpose Ind AS Financial Statements for the purpose set out in paragraph above, and this includes design, implementation, and maintenance of such internal controls as management determines necessary to enable the preparation of these Special Purpose Ind AS Financial Statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these Special Purpose Financial Statements in accordance with recognition and measurement principles of Indian Accounting Standards and other recognised accounting principles generally accepted in India for the purpose set out in paragraph above, and this includes design, implementation, and maintenance of such internal controls as management determines necessary to enable the preparation of these Special Purpose Financial Statements that are free from material misstatement, whether due to fraud or error.

-In preparing the Special Purpose Ind AS Financial Statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless management either intends to liquidate the company or to cease operations or has no realistic alternative but to do so.
+In preparing the Special Purpose Financial Statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless management either intends to liquidate the company or to cease operations or has no realistic alternative but to do so.